david220103/monopoly/README.md

 ## Beta Version Note
 In the beta version, the dice rolling process is manual.
 You need to specify the number of steps to advance in the game.

+# GUI
+- is on the way :D

 ## Features
 - A
 - B